Tailfin Cage Pack Review

 The net result is a system that streamlines both the packing and unpacking process.
 It’s a quick and easy job to loosen off the buckle and slide out the straps a touch, allowing enough space around to slide the bag out and stash it in your tent.
 Come morning, it’s equally straightforward to load them back in once packed, cinching the Voile-style straps tight again without fear that the bags will wiggle their way out, thanks to the way they hang on the Speed Hooks.

 Tailfin is offering three sizes of cargo bags, but it’s the 3L and the 5L that will be of most interest to bikepackers.
-Whilst the 1.7L could be of use to narrow Q-factor gravel bikes (when mounted within or below the downtube), or handy for tools, or some snack and windstopper on day rides, it feels like you can make better use of the eyelets on your frame for bikepacking.
+Whilst the 1.7L verson could be of use to narrow Q-factor gravel bikes (when mounted within or below the downtube), or handy for tools, or snacks and a windstopper on day rides, it feels like you can make better use of the eyelets on your frame for bikepacking.
 From the diagrams above, you can see exactly which bags Tailfin envisions might go where.

 Indeed, it was really the larger two bags that we found ourselves using, be it the 3Ls on a set of Tailfin’s SFMs (Suspension Fork Mounts), or the 5Ls at the back of the bike, though of course there’s nothing to stop you from running the combination that suits you best.
 Just be aware while a 3L bag works below a downtube, both it and the 5L version are likely to be a bit too wide and result in knee rub within the frame, depending on your bike, q-factor, and body.